Anylee2142/KubernetesWithGumball/README.md

    - Username:                  rabbit
    - RabbitMQ Service Account:  (create new one)
 4. On GKE Applications for RabbitMQ.
 Get Admin User's Password. (if launched directly from Deployment Manager, Note below from Console correctly)
-   - Username = user
+   - Username = rabbit
-   - Password = 9hvQHRJawKxc
+   - Password = DTFkb7obifop
 5. On GKE Services for RabbitMQ.
 Note the Service Name.
    (i.e. RabbitMQ Service Name = rabbitmq-rabbitmq-svc)